Tech tanks again: Tesla dives after S&P 500 rebuff

 Tesla's shares have risen more than 300% in 2020.
 That makes the car company the second-best performer of the Nasdaq 100 after virtual conferencing software Zoom Video Communications in 2020.
 Tesla's market valuation now far surpasses that of major automakers.

-But shares of Tesla have headed south in the past week after the company said it would sell as much as $5 billion in shares and its second-biggest stakeholder, Scottish investment firm, reduced its investment.
+But shares of Tesla have headed south in the past week after the company said it would sell as much as $5 billion in shares and its second-biggest stakeholder reduced its investment.

-Other hot Nasdaq stocks also fell, with Zoom and Apple both declining more than 5%.
+Other hot Nasdaq stocks also fell, with Zoom down 5.1% and Apple declining nearly 7%.

 GM partnership with Nikola

-"This news is a huge shot in the arm for Nikola and cements credibility not just for its Badger production slated to begin by the end of 2022 but for its hydrogen fuel cell ambitions and semi truck vision going forward," Wedbush Securities analysts Daniel Ives, Strecker Backe and Ahmad Khalil wrote Tuesday in a note to clients.
+"This news is a huge shot in the arm for Nikola and cements credibility not just for its Badger production slated to begin by the end of 2022 but for its hydrogen fuel cell ambitions and semi truck vision going forward," Wedbush Securities analysts wrote Tuesday in a note to clients.